awsdocs/amazon-eks-user-guide/doc_source/dockershim-deprecation.md

-# Migrate from Dockershim to containerd<a name="dockershim-deprecation"></a>
+# Migrate from `dockershim` to `containerd`<a name="dockershim-deprecation"></a>

 Kubernetes no longer supports `dockershim`\.
 The Kubernetes team removed the runtime in Kubernetes version `1.24`\.
 For more information, see [Kubernetes is Moving on From Dockershim: Commitments and Next Steps](https://kubernetes.io/blog/2022/01/07/kubernetes-is-moving-on-from-dockershim/) on the *Kubernetes Blog*\.

 Amazon EKS also ended support for `dockershim` starting with the Kubernetes version `1.24` release\.
 Amazon EKS AMIs that are officially published have `containerd` as the only runtime starting with version `1.24`\.
 This topic covers some details, but more information is available in [All you need to know about moving to containerd on Amazon EKS](https://aws.amazon.com/blogs/containers/all-you-need-to-know-about-moving-to-containerd-on-amazon-eks/)\.

 There's a `kubectl` plugin that you can use to see which of your Kubernetes workloads mount the Docker socket volume\.
 For more information, see [Detector for Docker Socket \(DDS\)](https://github.com/aws-containers/kubectl-detector-for-docker-socket) on GitHub\.
 Amazon EKS AMIs that run Kubernetes versions that are earlier than `1.24` use Docker as the default runtime\.
 However, these Amazon EKS AMIs have a bootstrap flag option that you can use to test out your workloads on any supported cluster using `containerd`\.
-For more information, see [Test migration from Docker to `containerd`](eks-optimized-ami.md#containerd-bootstrap)\.
+For more information, see [Test Amazon Linux 2 migration from Docker to `containerd`](#containerd-bootstrap)\.

 We will continue to publish AMIs for existing Kubernetes versions until the end of their support date\.
 For more information, see [Amazon EKS Kubernetes release calendar](kubernetes-versions.md#kubernetes-release-calendar)\.
 If you require more time to test your workloads on `containerd`, use a supported version before `1.24`\.
 But, when you want to upgrade official Amazon EKS AMIs to version `1.24` or later, make sure to validate that your workloads run on `containerd`\.